-1. Guide the City's implementation of the State Government's North East Sub-regional Framework and the City's Planning Strategies.

-- 2. Determine the City's responsibilities for the preparation of District Structure Plans, Local Structure Plans, Activity Centre Plans and Precinct Plans. - 3.
-Provide the community, stakeholders and businesses with a clear understanding of the City's responsibilities for the future planning of the City's diverse suburbs, districts, activity centres and neighbourhoods.
+- a) Guide the City's implementation of the State Government's North East Subregional Framework and the City's Planning Strategies. - b) Determine the City's responsibilities for the preparation of District Structure Plans, Local Structure Plans, Activity Centre Plans and Precinct Plans. - c) Provide the community, stakeholders and businesses with a clear understanding of the City's responsibilities for the future planning of the City's diverse suburbs, districts, activity centres and neighbourhoods. - d) Provide guidance on the information required to be submitted as part of a planning proposal.

-2. Policy Statement:
+Policy Statement:

-2.1 District Structure Plans
+1. District Structure Plans